Reverse Crunch

 Proper breathing is crucial for maximizing performance and maintaining stamina throughout the exercise.
 Experiment with what you're comfortable with and let you perform your best.
 For starters, you can try the following:

 • Don't Swing Your Legs: Avoid using momentum to lift your legs by swinging them.
-Instead, concentrate on initiating the movement using your core muscles.
+Instead, concentrate on initiating the movement using your core and hip muscles.

 • Leg Position: At the starting position, you can choose to either keep your legs extended and lifted off the ground to challenge the rectus abdominis isometrically, effectively intensifying the exercise, or maintain a varying degree of knee bend with your legs off or on the ground to adjust the difficulty level to suit your needs.